-Nowadays online education is at the peak of its relevance.
-Many universities, schools, and businesses are providing education online — the pandemic made people revolutionize the educational and e-Learning system.
+Nowadays online education is at the peak of its relevance: many universities, schools, and businesses provide education online.
+In addition, the pandemic made people revolutionize the educational and e-Learning systems.

-For instance, all Harvard University students (Bachelors 2024 and Masters 2022) will be getting their degree online.
-Isn’t it crazy?
+For instance, all Harvard University students (Bachelors 2024 and Masters 2022) will be getting their degrees online.
+Isn’t that crazy?

 Besides, many skills (IT, design, SEO, SMM, etc.) can be received online and be a full-fledged start of someone’s career.

-That means many people are actively using online courses.
-Thus, if you want to increase reach and extend your audience, delivering your content online might work for you.
+That means many people are actively taking online courses.
+Thus, if you want to increase reach and extend your audience, delivering your content online might be the right choice.

-This graph greatly represents the dynamic of an online education and self-development relevance and how the pandemic impacted it:
+This graph represents the dynamics of online education and self-development relevance, as well as how the pandemic impacted them:

-According to Forbes, the online learning market is projected to reach $325B size by 2025 which is almost triple what it was a couple of years ago.
-It shows us that online education isn’t only relevant now but will be in the nearest future.
+According to Forbes, the online learning market is projected to reach $325B in size by 2025 which is almost triple what it used to be a couple of years ago.
+It shows us that online education isn’t only relevant now but will also be in the nearest future.

 In this article, we’ll go over the details of developing your educational website or course selling page.
 So if you want to know how a modern website can boost your e-Learning business — and what it takes to build one — hold the line :)